 Foods are always better than commercial vitamin pills.
 Palatable (in my opinion) vitamin D rich foods are:

-- seafood: wild sockeye salmon (sockeye is the richest in vitamin D and farmed salmon has less vitamin D that wild salmon-no surprises here) cod, steelhead, halibut, shrimp, some shellfish.
+seafood: wild sockeye salmon (sockeye is the richest in vitamin D and farmed salmon has less vitamin D that wild salmon-no surprises here) cod, steelhead, halibut, shrimp, sardines (I actually like canned sardines topped on a salad!), and some shellfish.

 - vitamin D enriched dairy products including soy milk

 Other sources (harder to eat since they're not so palatable in my opinion) include some of the smelly fish like mackerel, herring, and sardines (I would love some good sardine recipes).
 Liver is also a good source of vitamin D if you can manage it.
 These foods supplied vitamin D during the winter to our ancestors who lived in the northern parts of the world that had very weak sun intensity in the winter.

 Cod liver oil is rich in vitamin D, but like supplements, you can OD on it and hurt yourself, so ask your doctor for help if you want to use it.